Visit Xom Luoi seafood market to buy seafood to eat - Photo: HOANG LE

 The good news spread far and wide, and many customers came to buy.
 Some people saw the potential and came to rent a business space, thus forming a spontaneous market called Xom Luoi.

-From a few trays, Xom Luoi market now has dozens of shops selling all kinds of seafood.
-Initially, the market only sold fresh seafood.
+From a few trays, Xom Luoi market now has dozens of shops, selling all kinds of seafood.
+At first, the market only sold fresh seafood.
 Later, there was an on-site processing service for tourists to conveniently take home.
-The price for each processing session is from 30,000 to 50,000 VND.
+The price for each processing is from 30,000 to 50,000 VND.

 Grilled oysters with spring onions, soft and fatty, with the aroma of peanuts - Photo: HOANG LE

-He said that before the COVID-19 pandemic, the market was packed with people on weekends, sometimes even unable to get a foot in.
+He said that before the COVID-19 pandemic, the market was packed with people on weekends, sometimes even making it hard to get a foot in.
 Now it's much quieter.
 His store used to sell 400 to 500kg of crabs a day, which was normal.
-Now it's only about a hundred kilos."
+Now it's only about 100kg."

-Ms. Hoa's seafood processing truck supports a family of eight.
-Her husband, who was once on a fishing boat and was detained by foreign police for a while, passed away two years ago.
+Ms. Hoa’s seafood processing truck supports a family of 8.
+Her husband, who was once on a fishing boat and was detained by foreign police for a while, passed away 2 years ago.

 Every afternoon, mother and daughter push the cart, light a charcoal stove to grill seafood to sell to tourists.
-She said, the fire will only go out when there are no more customers.
+She said the fire will only go out when all the customers are gone.

-Mr. Quang Anh is a regular visitor to Vung Tau and visits Xom Luoi market.
+Mr. Quang Anh is a regular tourist to Vung Tau and visits Xom Luoi market.
 He commented: "Xom Luoi market has become a culinary feature of Vung Tau.

 However, to develop further, I think the hygiene of the market area and food safety must be given top priority.
 The situation of garbage and wastewater flowing on the street is making the market gradually lose its appeal."